BY-LAWS OF THE AMERICAN-CANADIAN GENEALOGICAL SOCIETY

-- A majority vote of members in attendance shall be required for the election of any officer or director.
+- The Board shall establish a voting period of not less than thirty (30) days preceding the annual meeting for members to vote for officers and directors.
+A majority vote of members in attendance shall be required for the election of any officer or director.

 - In case of a tie, the choice shall be determined by lot.

 - The term of office shall begin January 1, of the coming year.

 Section 1: Definition